bterwijn/memory_graph/README.md

 | rebinding1.png | rebinding2.png |

 ## Call Stack ##
-The `mg.get_call_stack()` function retrieves the entire call stack, including the local variables for each function on the stack.
+The `mg.stack()` function retrieves the entire call stack, including the local variables for each function on the stack.
 This enables us to visualize the local variables across all active functions simultaneously.
 By examining the graph, we can determine whether any local variables from different functions share data.
 For instance, consider the function `add_one()` which adds the value `1` to each of its parameters `a`, `b`, and `c`.

 ```python
 import memory_graph as mg